Grand Canyon North Rim Wildfire Update: Closures, Conditions, and What Comes Next

 Four Season Guides has many scheduled trips in the coming months that will be affected by this situation.
 With the fire still burning, it is still too early to fully understand the extent of the impacts but we have already taken siginificant steps towards reserving the integrity of as many trips as possible.

-- The fire remains active, and conditions are evolving daily.
-Over 140,000 acres of forest have burned so far and containment sits at about 50%.
+- The fire remains active in a few areas but is largefly under control at this stage.
+Over 145,000 acres of forest have burned and containment sits at about 65%.
 You can visit inciweb.wildfire.gov for the latest details.

 - The National Park Service has announced that the North Rim will be closed for the remainder of the 2025 season.

-- We are grateful that operations at the South Rim have not been affected (you can check official Grand Canyon alerts & conditions here.)
+- You can check official Grand Canyon alerts & conditions here.

 For our registered guests: